 How to apply: Interested candidates may apply for the position by sending their detailed Curriculum Vitae through an online application system using the link. https://forms.gle/6yiaJnBnCyDVJuCP9

 - M.Sc.- Courses to be offered for Monsoon Semester 2022

 View all events

 Courses : We offer.....

-The School of Computational and Integrative Sciences (formerly the School of Information Technology), Jawaharlal Nehru University, presently hosts the Center for Computational & Systems Biology and Bioinformatics, a Center of Excellence of the Department of Biotechnology, Govt. of India, and the Center for Complex Systems, introduced in the XIIth Plan by UGC.
-The School has been offering programs in Computational & Systems Biology and Bioinformatics, Complex Systems & Big Data Analyses.
+The School has been offering programs in Computational & Systems Biology and Bioinformatics, Complex Systems & Big Data Analysis.
 The School has encouraged intake from multiple disciplines into these programs - Information Technology, Bioinformatics, the Life Sciences/Biotechnology, the Physical and Chemical Sciences, among others.

 The School runs a PG Diploma program in Big Data Analytics.
 This skill-development program is aimed at training postgraduates in the upcoming field of Big Data analytics for life sciences, health and other areas.
 The students from this program are expected to learn key technologies of data sciences, such as machine learning, data integration and modelling technologies, which can be applied in academic and industry environment in future.
 The curricular work leading to the award of Post-Graduate Diploma shall be spread over a period of two semesters – one Monsoon Semester and one Winter Semester.
 In addition, the students execute a research project/dissertation work in the last semester on a specific topic under the supervision of a faculty member and submit the report for evaluation followed by open oral presentation defending the project/dissertation.